 At times, we may also disclose information on a confidential basis with:

-– overseas recipients, such as a medical practitioner, about an individual if they are using our health services and they reside outside Australia.
+- overseas recipients, such as a medical practitioner, about an individual if they are using our health services and they reside outside Australia; and

-– emergency services in case of an emergency
+- emergency services in the case of an emergency.

-In these cases, we will take reasonable steps to ensure to use the information in accordance with the Privacy Act.
+In these cases, we will take reasonable steps to ensure use of information in accordance with the Privacy Act.
 We will seek consent before any information is disclosed.

-– Maintain up to date Policies and Procedures which are accessible to staff and management
+- maintain up-to-date Policies and Procedures which are accessible to staff and management; and

 - Open and transparent management of personal information